barty-s/client_list_app/README.md

 ### Code Validation

 - PyLint - A static code analyzer installed in VSCode.
-It highlights problems in the code and gives suggestions on how best to style the code so as to follow the PEP 8 recommended style for Python.
+It highlights problems in the code and gives suggestions on how best to style the code so as to follow the PEP 8 recommended style for Python - no errors found
 - CI Python Linter https://pep8ci.herokuapp.com/ - no errors found

 ### Test Cases